Shape and size changes of adherent elastic epithelia: The model

 where $Y_s$ is the stiffness of the focal adhesion complexes and $\Gamma_{\perp}$ is an effective friction with the substrate.
 The active propulsion force $f\b{p}$ accounts for cellular crawling and migration due to actin treadmilling within lamellipodia.
 In confluent epithelia, the polarization $\b{p}$ is appreciable only near the boundary of the colony \cite{serra2012mechanical,banerjee2015propagating,blanch2017effective}.
 Following Ref.~\cite{blanch2017effective}, we model the polarization quasi-statically, assuming the tissue is unpolarized in the bulk, and the polarization points along the outward normal at the tissue boundary.
 Writing to linear order $\partial_t\b{p}=-a\;\b{p}+K\del^2\b{p}$, with $a$ a decay rate and $K$ an elastic constant, we neglect any strain coupling and set $\partial_t\b{p}\approx\b{0}$ to get

 where $\b{p}\cdot\hat{\vec{\nu}}=1$ along the tissue boundary ($\hat{\vec{\nu}}$ is the outward normal).
 The localization length $\ell_p=\sqrt{K/a}$ controls the penetration of the polarization into the bulk of the tissue.
-We assume that the propulsive force is the dominant contribution of the polarization, though an extensile active stress $\sim\zeta'\b{p}\b{p}$ ($\zeta'<0$) \cite{marchetti2013hydrodynamics} is also generally present.
-The latter can be viewed as renormalizing the boundary tension (see Sec.~\ref{subsec:bcs}) given the edge localized profile of $\b{p}$, and we neglect it henceforth.
+We assume that the propulsive force is the dominant contribution from polarization, though an active stress $\sim\zeta'\b{p}\b{p}$ \cite{marchetti2013hydrodynamics}, which we neglect, is also generally present.
+Given the edge localized profile of $\b{p}$, this term also effectively contributes to a boundary stress, albeit one which scales differently with the boundary curvature compared to a line tension (see Sec.~\ref{subsec:bcs}).

 The normal force on the tissue has a similar constitutive equation, combining an effective friction ($\Gamma_{\parallel}$) and an apical surface tension ($\gamma$) to give

 Note that, here we use the fact that the basal surface does not delaminate from the substrate, hence only vertical distortions of the apical surface, through $h$, contribute to the normal force.
 Unlike active membranes with pumps \cite{ramaswamy2000nonequilibrium}, a mean density of actomyosin units at the apical surface ($m_0\neq0$) does not actively induce a finite normal velocity.
 Instead, bending deformations of the apical surface distort the cytoskeletal network that generates a restoring force $\sim\gamma\del^2h$, through its contractility.